Jimmie1717/mm-actor-viewer/README.md

 - Get Actors by ID: Will go through all lists until it finds the actor(s).

 On the right a list of all the actors will be listed and their address.

+### Notes

-If a new scene is loaded the actor list will be reloaded.
+If a new scene or room is loaded the actor list will be reloaded.
+This doesn't quite work right yet.

 Current actor data is updated every frame.